How the Oregon HS Tennis rankings work

 In a dual match, teams play up to 8 flights: 4 singles and 4 doubles.
 But not all flights carry the same competitive weight.
 The #1 singles and #1 doubles positions are where teams put their best players and are contested most seriously.
 Lower flights (3rd and 4th positions) are often less competitive, sometimes featuring newer or developing players.

-Without weighting, a team could game the system by loading its 3rd and 4th flights with strong players to rack up easy wins at positions where opponents field their weakest.
+Without flight weighting, a team could game the system by loading its 3rd and 4th flights with strong players to rack up easy wins at positions where opponents field their weakest.
 Weighting the flights reflects the reality of how competitive tennis lineups actually work.

 | Flight | Weight | Rationale |